 Getting the Job Done

 We want to be our most creative.
-We want to be purposeful in what we do.
-We want to walk out of our office at the end of the day feeling satisfied that we have accomplished all that is required and more.
+Our desire is to be purposeful in what we do.
+At the end of the day to walk out of our office feeling satisfied that we have accomplished all that is required and more.
 Most of us want to feel a deep sense of satisfaction in our work.
 But, in order to get the job done, we need to guard against distractions.

 We live in a world of distraction.
 There is always something else that needs to be done!
 As Adam Hochschild has said, “Work is hard, distractions are plentiful.
 And time is short.”

 If distractions stop you from achieving your best, from accomplishing your goals – then start by doing fewer things!
 The vast majority of things are distractions and few of these contribute to your success.

 Let’s play this out in a real scenario.
 You have an important email or document to process.
 You have two hours to achieve your best results.
 You set off with the best intentions to get the task done.
 Your mobile pings and you automatically reach for it to see who it is sending you a text.
 It’s an SMS telling you about the value of marketing your business on LinkedIn.
 You open your browser and on to LinkedIn to check it out.
 You suddenly realise that you have spent 20 minutes of unplanned activity that came as a distraction.
 I could develop this scenario but you know what I mean!